|Nutrition Facts (per serving)|

 This baked bean recipe has the flavors of smokey bacon and paprika, paired with sweet brown sugar.
-Most baked bean recipes call for salt pork or bacon, but by using turkey bacon, the calories are cut in half.
-Don't worry--it will be our little secret, and you can feel confident at your next summer cookout that this healthy baked bean recipe will be sure to please.
+Most baked bean recipes call for salt pork or bacon, but by using turkey bacon, you cut calories in half.

 Preheat the oven to 375 F. Coat an 8 x 8-inch baking pan with cooking spray.